ygnmax/ygnmax.github.com/source/_posts/EnglishPod Daily Life.md

     + lean beef:
     + ninety five percent lean

+## c190 Family Barbecue

++ barbecue
++ marinate: be soaked in marinaded
+  + to marinate sth.
++ hamburger bun:
+  + a round bun shaped to hold a hamburger patty
++ half a dozen
++ kebab: pieces of roasted meat, fish, and vegetables on a skewer
++ lawn furniture: furniture intended for use outside in the yard
++ serviette: napkin

+## c194 Stir Fry

++ throw in: add some
+  + put into the pan
+  + throw in some onion and garlic and ginger
++ die for sth: really want sth.
++ What a disgrace to sth/sb: sth is bad
+  + this is a disgrace
++ oyster sauce
++ soy sauce
++ Chop suey
++ Fortune cookie

 # Mobile
 ## 106c -Shop- mobile phone plan

 + __prepaid plan__ / monthly rate plan
 + __activate__ my cellphone / bank account
   + make the cellphone work
 + handset: the device / cellphone